 Emergency room errors are a type of medical malpractice.
 Medical malpractice occurs when medical professionals negligently injure a patient while providing medical care.
-Medical malpractice cases in an emergency room can involve staff members, doctors, nurses, technicians, and hospitals.
+Medical malpractice cases in an emergency room can involve staff members, doctors, surgeons, nurses, technicians, and hospitals.

 If you have suffered a personal injury as a result of an emergency room error, you may be entitled to compensation.
 This requires proving your injury was the result of medical negligence and not simply an adverse outcome or complication.

 What Causes Emergency Room Errors in Fort Lauderdale, FL?